Reducing Marketplace Interference Bias Via Shadow Prices

 Interference in experiments is by now a well-known problem and an area of particular focus for recent literature, with empirical studies by \cite{blake2014marketplace} and \cite{fradkin2019simulation} showing that interference effects are quite significant in real-world experiments respectively involving auctions and recommendation systems.
 The bulk of the literature on this topic focuses on modifying classical experimental designs to reduce interference.
 In contrast, our paper considers a standard RCT design and proposes a method to reduce bias without modifying the experiment design.

 Early works on this topic focused on experiments over social networks rather than marketplaces.
 In social network settings, the key concern is that treating a user might affect their peers.
 The most common method to address this problem involves a bucketing design (also known as a subplot or subnetwork design), where nodes that form a closely-knit group in some network sense are given the same treatment assignment (see, for instance, \cite{ugander2013graph}).
 More recently, similar methods have been applied to estimate and reduce bias in marketplace experiments \citep{holtz2020reducing}.
-In the social network setting, \cite{chin2019regression} uses natural fluctuations in the randomized treatment assignment and construct estimators that differentiates between users that have more neighbors in the control group (and can serve as a proxy for global control) and users that have more neighbors in the treatment group (and can serve as a proxy for global treatment).
+In the social network setting, \cite{chin2019regression} uses natural fluctuations in the randomized treatment assignment and constructs estimators that differentiate between users that have more neighbors in the control group (and can serve as a proxy for global control) and users that have more neighbors in the treatment group (and can serve as a proxy for global treatment).

-Beyond bucketing, another technique that is widely used in industry for marketplace experiments is the switchback design or time-split, where an entire market is switched back and forth between treatment and control over time.
+Beyond bucketing, another widely used technique is the switchback design or time-split, where an entire market is switched back and forth between treatment and control over time.
 This technique dates back all the way to \cite{cochran1939long} but it has recently gained significant traction.
 For instance, \cite{bojinov2022design} studies how to optimally design a switchback experiment. \cite{chamandy2016experimentation} and \cite{sneider2019experiment} discuss the use of switchback experiments at Lyft and Doordash, respectively. \cite{chamandy2016experimentation}, in particular, discusses the tradeoffs between a bucketing-type approach and a switchback design.
 As discussed in Section \ref{sec:intro}, switchback designs are not feasible for experiments that involve significant changes in the user interface.